EMD SD40A: History

 A total of 18 units were built by General Motors Electro-Motive Division exclusively for the Illinois Central Railroad between 1969 and 1970.
 The SD40A was designed as an EMD SD40 built on a frame of an EMD SDP45.
 The longer SDP45 frame allowed for a larger, 5000 gallon fuel tank.

 This locomotive is powered by a 16-cylinder EMD 645E3 diesel engine, which could provide 3000 hp.
 Illinois Central Railroad used the SD40A as a long-range road-switcher, utilizing the larger fuel tank found on the SDP45.

-In 1972, the Illinois Central Railroad merged with the Gulf, Mobile and Ohio Railroad to form the Illinois Central Gulf Railroad, this resulted in all of the units being repainted into the Illinois Central Gulf Railroad's paint scheme between 1984 and 1986 but kept the "Illinois Central" lettering.
-They would be repainted again between 1986 and 1989, but were patched with the "ICG" lettering.

-Illinois Central sold six of its SD40As to locomotive leasing companies Helm Leasing and National Railway Equipment in 1992.
-The rest of the fleet were rebuilt as SD40-2R locomotives, during which their dynamic brakes were uninstalled and the locomotive cabs modified.
-Illinois Central's successor Canadian National Railway retired its remaining SD40As for scrapping in 2010.
-Locomotives 6009 and 6014 were acquired by Indiana Boxcar Corporation.
+Illinois Central sold five SD40As to Helm Financial Corporation in 1985 where they were purchased by the Soo Line Railroad Company, and in 1992 Illinois Central sold one SD40A to National Railway Equipment.
+Illinois Central rebuilt and reclassified the rest to SD40-2R, during which their dynamic brakes were removed and the locomotive cabs modified.
+Canadian National Railway having purchased Illinois Central, retired the remaining SD40As in 2010 and two of those, numbers 6009 and 6014, were acquired by Indiana Boxcar Corporation.